zusei/whitepaper/README.md

 We are not building another tracking tool.
 We are building a **Sovereign Utility.**

 1.  **Privacy is Non-Negotiable:** We use Zero-Knowledge (ZK) proofs.
 We verify *that* you are there, without revealing *who* you are to the merchant.
 We track the arrival, not the journey.
 2.  **Data Belongs to the User:** In Web2, you are the product.
 In Zusei, you are the miner.
-You generate the data; you earn the value ($Z-WATT).
+You generate the data; you earn the value (ZP).
 3.  **The "Chicken Rice" Standard:** Technology must serve the streets.
 If our tech is too complex for a Hawker Uncle to use, we have failed.
 We start small, dense, and hyper-local.

 ### The Call to Arms